 The Protein Share

 Seminary Hill Farm is proud to partner with local chicken, beef, lamb and pork producers within the region of Central Ohio and offer a Protein Share to our CSA members.
 These small, sustainable farms practice the same tenets of sustainable agriculture and are dedicated to providing a high-quality product that was raised in open pasture.
 The hard work of these local producers should be celebrated and enjoyed so please read below for more information about their tireless efforts.
 They are truly talented at their craft and the quality of their products goes unmatched.
-We also want to encourage you to follow their journey through Facebook and Instagram so you can understand how your food is being raised and show support for small, local producers within our community.

 The Protein Share is available in two different sizes and offers a variety of pasture-raised chicken, beef, lamb and pork.